aureuserp/dev-docs/src/master/architecture/panels.md

 # Admin Panel Provider

-The Admin [Panel](https://filamentphp.com/docs/3.x/panels/configuration) Provider configures the administrative backend interface using FilamentPHP.
+The Admin [Panel](https://filamentphp.com/docs/5.x/panel-configuration) Provider configures the administrative backend interface using FilamentPHP.
 It establishes authentication mechanisms, visual components, middleware configurations, and plugin integrations for administrative users.
+It is located at `app/Providers/Filament/AdminPanelProvider.php`.

 ## Configuration Breakdown